A Guide to Claiming Dermal Filler Injury Compensation

 What sort of cases have Quittance handled?

-Our panel of solicitors have assisted clients who have sustained injuries during surgical and no surgical cosmetic treatments such as:
+The panel of solicitors have assisted clients who have sustained injuries during surgical and no surgical cosmetic treatments such as:

 - those using biosynthetic polymers, collagen and hyaluronic acid (HA).